jbarbede/php-klaviyo/README.md

 Klaviyo PHP SDK + GET and PUT
 ============

 This is a fork of the official Klaviyo PHP API that also adds in GET and PUT functionality from robwittman/php-klaviyo.
-It requires Guzzle to be installed and loaded in your project (I didn't load it in the class directly because that's not what was done int he robwittman class).
+It requires Guzzle to be installed and loaded in your project (I didn't load it in the class directly because that's not what was done in the robwittman class).

 Library include a class for using the Klaviyo API from PHP.